hkust-fys/hkust-fys.github.io/_pages/places/on_campus/restaurant/American_Dining.md

 title: American Diner
 ---

-Offers cheap spaghetti, burgers, fries and coffee.
+It is located in 1/F. It offers cheap spaghetti, burgers, fries and coffee.